 Agencies designing transit lanes should follow existing guidelines or standards for transit lane markings and signage.

-Download the Primer

-Media type: PDF Download 2010

-PTM-PERMAFROST

-Free

-Guidelines for Development and Management of Transportation Infrastructure in Permafrost Regions These guidelines provide a compendium of best practices for the development, planning, design, construction management, maintenance and rehabilitation of transportation facilities in regions of northern Canada with permafrost terrain.
+Download the Primer Media type: PDF Download 2010 PTM-PERMAFROST Leading to Designed a discontraction of the second second Guidelines for Development and Management of Transportation Infrastructure in Permafrost Regions These guidelines provide a compendium of best practices for the development, planning, design, construction management, maintenance and rehabilitation of transportation facilities in regions of northern Canada with permafrost terrain.
 Divided into nine chapters, the publication focuses on the context and challenges of Northern Canada, route investigation in permafrost regions, embankment and pavement materials, engineering considerations, and drainage and erosion control.
 It also includes a glossary of permafrost terms.
 The guidelines are intended as a general reference for senior management to gain an understanding of the challenges of developing and managing transportation infrastructure in permafrost regions.
 This practical, easy-to-read guide will help those directly involved in any aspect of the life cycle of infrastructure in northern Canada, as well as project managers, planning / design engineers and maintenance personnel to conduct their day-to-day work.
-Disponible en français : Lignes directrices de développement et de gestion des infrastructures de transport dans les régions de pergélisol (2010) Media type: eBook, Print 2010 Member Price: \$ 249.00, Regular Price: \$ 359.00

-On higher speed arterial roadways or highways, opposing traffic is usually separated by a centre median.
+Disponible en français : Lignes directrices de développement et de gestion des infrastructures de transport dans les régions de pergélisol (2010) Media type: eBook, Print 2010 Member Price: \$ 249.00, Regular Price: \$ 359.00 Synthesis of Practices for Median Design Systematic of President for House Design PTS-MEDIAN On higher speed arterial roadways or highways, opposing traffic is usually separated by a centre median.
 Pedestrians at controlled and uncontrolled crossings often use medians as a refuge halfway across an arterial roadway or highway.
 Adjacent landowners are increasingly concerned by the effects medians might have on their business and property values.
 Efficient design of a median therefore needs to address not only vehicular safety and efficiency but also the safety of vulnerable road users and other users.
 Various treatments such as barrier curbs, rolled or mountable curbs, depressed medians, painted medians and centre median barriers have been used as methods to separate traffic.
 This guide highlights the advantages and disadvantages of these methods for various traffic volumes and speeds, as well as specific guidance on the explicit evaluation of road safety outcomes with various median design treatments.
 The guide provides comprehensive guidelines or warrants for: